slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ### Conditional rendering feature

 This is **my favorite feature** of the library.
 It allows skipping component rendering by setting special `isRendering` property to `false`.
-In many cases, this makes code much more readable.
+In many cases this makes the code much more readable.

 ```jsx
 r.div(